-2.1 Geographic information System and Socio-economic Data:
+Subtask 2.1: Geographic information System and Socio-economic Data:

 Population, housing, employment, and land use data will be collected and maintained.
-Information from census data, building permits data, environmental mitigation sources, and employment data will be distributed by traffic analysis zone over the transportation planning study area.
+Information from census data, environmental health, environmental mitigation sources, and employment data will be distributed by traffic analysis zone over the transportation planning study area.
 Data collected on disabled, minority, and low-income groups within the MPO boundary will be evaluated with emphasis on transit analysis, transit ridership applications, and identification of trends dealing with Title VI needs.
-Data in the GIS databases will be updated and Mapping will be done as needed.
+Data in the GIS databases will be updated, and Mapping will be done as needed.
 As adjustments are needed for the Urbanized Area Boundary and federal functional classification system, these will be conducted under this subtask also.
 Any information collected will be utilized to expand and maintain mailing lists for public participation needs.

-2.2 Automated Transportation Planning Data Base (Modeling):
+Subtask 2.2: Automated Transportation Planning Data Base (Modeling):